Prospective

 What projects will incoming graduate students work on?

-Incoming graduate students will be involved primarily with projects focused on police practices, juvenile probation, and reducing racial and ethnic disparities in the justice system.
+Incoming graduate students will be involved primarily with projects focused on police practices, school safety, juvenile probation, juvenile diversion, expungement efforts, and reducing racial and ethnic disparities in the justice system.

 What can you tell me about applying to the M.S.
 Program?